teddycoleman/chrome-dev-tools-and-debugger/readme.md

 Start in the console and look for error messages.

 Use breakpoints, the `debugger` keyword, and anything else we learned to get this code working!

+#### Stretch Goals:

+The following goals are totally optional.
+Stretch yourself to use part of the Chrome Developer Tools you are less familiar with to get them working.

+* Option 1 (easy):
+Write a new function, `checkForWin()` that compares the values of all the dice and changes the DOM to indicate a win if the values match.

+* Option 2 (medium):
+Track the scores over time using browser storage.
+Players want to accumulate 100 points to win.

+* Option 3 (hard):
+Find the rules to the game `Tenzi` and implement them.

 ## Closing Thoughts